 Everything here is carefully handcrafted by Chef Yoshiki, using fresh, premium ingredients, air-flown from Japan.

-Each round of omakase comes with a specially curated selection of sushi, including at least one seasonal highlight such as uni, ebi, and Hokkaido scallops.
+Each round of omakase comes with a specially curated selection of sushi, including at least one seasonal highlight such as uni, chuturo, ebi, and Hokkaido scallops.
+This means you can look forward to something different with every order!

-You’ll also get a warm, comforting bowl of Seasonal Soup plus a serving of Atsuyaki Tamagoyaki: soft, fluffy slabs of sweet rolled omelette.
+At the end of each round, you’ll also be served a warm, comforting bowl of seasonal Miso Soup plus a serving of Atsuyaki Tamagoyaki: soft, fluffy slabs of sweet rolled omelette.

 As seats are limited, we recommend making a reservation on their booking website before heading down.
 Do note that their Rolling Omakase Lunch is only available during lunch hours, from 11:30am to 3pm.